-Page 38 In terms of indirect impacts, most of the (few) designated heritage assets in the wider area are located at such a distance as to minimize the impact of the proposed development, or else the contribution of setting to overall significance is less important than other factors.
+In terms of indirect impacts, most of the (few) designated heritage assets in the wider area are located at such a distance as to minimize the impact of the proposed development, or else the contribution of setting to overall significance is less important than other factors.
 The landscape context of many of these buildings and monuments is such that they would be partly or wholly insulated from the effects of the proposed development by a combination of local blocking from trees, topography, buildings, or embankments, or that other modern intrusions have already impinged upon their setting.
-However, a combination of the high value of several of the assets and their interlinking on a landscape scale means that the scale of proposed development and its position overlooked by higher ground with surrounding agricultural fields means that some impact is unavoidable, even though individually the impact on each asset is minimal.
+However, a combination of the high value of several of the assets and their interlinking on a landscape scale means that the scale of proposed development and its position overlooked by higher ground with surrounding agricultural fields means that some impact or each asset is minimal.

 The overall impact of the proposed development is assessed to be negligible to negative/minor.
-The impact of the development on any buried archaeological resource would be permanent and irreversible but could be mitigated against through an appropriate programme of monitoring and recording, but with the exception of the site of Duke's Farm its archaeological potential would appear to be minimal.
+The impact of the development on any buried archaeotogical resource would be permanent and irreversible but could be mitigated against through an appropriate programme of monitoring and recording, but with the exception of the site of Duke's Farm its archaeological potential would appear to be minimal.